-The French Defense is one of black’s most popular responses to 1.e4.
-From amateurs to masters, the popularity of this defense never stops to increase.
+French Winawer: The French Defense is one of black’s most popular responses to 1.e4.
+From amateurs to masters, the popularity of this defense never stops increasing.
 The reason is that it gives black the opportunity to fight for the initiative from a very early stage of the game.

 We will have a look now at the possible plans for black after the moves:

-We can say that white wants “simple chess” – easy development with Qf3 (h5,) Nge2, 0-0 etc and later on start attacking on the kingside.
+We can say that white wants “simple chess” – easy development with Qf3 (h5,) Nge2, 0-0, etc, and later on, start attacking on the kingside.
 He can also develop with Nf3-h3, Bf4 and fight for the control of the square e5.
-Black has a few ways to develop after 5.Bd3 and we will look at them in separated games.
+Black has a few ways to develop after 5.Bd3 and we will look at them in separate games.

 The most popular line for black is 5…Nc6, attacking d4 and aiming to trade white’s bishop on d3 by Nge7 and Bf5.
 Still, white has ways to create problems for black as recent games show.

 Here white’s main move is 6.a3, but that road has been explored severely by now.
 A recent game caught our attention in which white played 6.Nf3 and still black was unable to solve all of his problems.
 See the following game for details.